Undergraduate Catalog 2014-15

 Pre-Medicine Studies and Advising

 Although medical schools do not require specific degrees as prerequisites for admission, most require strong academic performance in specific courses.
 The courses most often required include General Biology I and II, Principles of Chemistry I and II, Organic Chemistry I and II, General Physics I and II, Calculus I, and General Psychology.
-For Marymount students who choose to major in Biology, a Pre-Med track is offered.
-See Biology and Physical Sciences for more information on Marymount’s program.
+For Marymount students who choose to major in biology, a pre-med track is offered.
+See Biology and Physical Sciences on page 60 for more information on Marymount’s program.
 To be a successful medical school applicant, a student must also demonstrate an understanding of the medical profession through work or volunteer activities.
 Required MCAT scores vary by school.

 Pre-Physical Therapy Studies and Advising

-Students will be assigned a Pre-Physical Therapy advisor from the Department of Physical Therapy in addition to their degree major advisor.
+Students will have access to a pre-physical therapy advisor from the Department of Physical Therapy in addition to their degree major advisor.
 See Pre-Physical Therapy for further information.

 DISCOVER helps match students with faculty mentors; coordinates a summer research program for undergraduate students and faculty mentors; and sponsors the annual Student Research Conference, which showcases undergraduate and graduate student work.
 The program is part of the Center for Teaching and Learning.

-More information can be found on the DISCOVER pages on the University website.
-Visit www.marymount.edu, search Discover.
+More information can be found on the DISCOVER pages on the university website.
+Visit www.marymount.edu and search for "Discover".

-Honors students must fulfill all program requirements, maintain a minimum GPA of 3.2, and participate in Honors Program events and activities to maintain program benefits.
-Participants must earn at least a B- in each Honors course.
+Honors students must fulfill all program requirements, maintain a minimum GPA of 3.5, and participate in Honors Program events and activities to maintain program benefits.
+Participants must earn at least a B in each honors course.

 Fall: Traditional Tutorial